juanborgesv/100-Days-Of-Android-Development/log.md

 **Thoughts:** I did not advanced a lot in this lesson but did some important changes, fix some errors and undertand key concepts, it is important to keep learning everyday no matter how much it is.

 ## Day 56: September 10, 2018
 **Today's Progress:** Modify the CatalogActivity class to insert "Dummy Data" to the data base, then modified the EditorActivity class to insert an specific data into the data base.
+Finally, understand how to query from the data base works using a Projection, Selection, SelectionArgs and Cursor.

-**Thoughts:** s
+**Thoughts:** Never thought all this could be this simple, maybe because it is really well explained.
+Checked the Data Storage Course Project and looks promising.